-As soon as students are accepted to Sackler, they discover the amazing phenomenon we like to call the American Medical Program Family.
+As soon as students are accepted to medical school, they discover the amazing phenomenon we like to call the American Medical Program Family.
 Current students reach out immediately to provide resources and answer questions, the start of a hallmark of the relationships between classes here.
 This peer support continues in the form of academic mentorship, where MS2 and MS3 students guide MS1 students with study skills, case-based learning, and high-yield review sessions for each academic block.
 MS3 students form small groups to help MS2s study and prepare for the USMLE Step 1.

 Peer Mentorship